-Henry Pharr, member with the law firm Horack Talley (@HorackTalley) and author of the firm's blog Real Estate Drill Down, says landlords have to worry about things that are beyond their control, like their tenant's day-to-day operations.
+Henry Pharr, a member with the law firm Horack Talley and author of the firm's blog Real Estate Drill Down, says landlords have to worry about factors that are beyond their control, like their tenant's day-to-day operations.
 Sometimes these operations are dangerous.
 For an example, Pharr says imagine renting a space to someone who is making dynamite.

-"If the place blows up, you want that tenant to have enough insurance to not only cover their operations and area, but also injuries to other folks and to the entire property," says Pharr.
+"If the place blows up, you want that tenant to have enough insurance to not only cover their operations and area, but also injuries to other folks and to the entire property," Pharr says.

 That's one reason requiring liability insurance is a smart move for landlords.
-According to John Scheef, litigation attorney and cofounder of the law firm Scheef & Stone, LLP (@solidcounsel), a commercial lease divides liabilities and risks between the landlord and tenant.
-The landlord takes on the responsibility for repairs and maintenance while the tenant has to pay for any damage they cause.
-If the landlord doesn't require coverage, they may have to bear the full cost of repairs.
+According to John Scheef, litigation attorney and co-founder of the law firm Scheef & Stone, LLP, a commercial lease divides liabilities and risks between the landlord and tenant.
+The landlord takes on the responsibility for repairs and maintenance while the tenant has to pay for any damage he or she causes.
+If coverage is not required, the landlord may have to bear the full cost of repairs.

 But Pharr says your liability insurance protects your landlord in other ways.

-"To give you a scenario, let's say you have a business that involves a lot of manual labor, and you have three or four worker's comp claims in one month.
+"Let's say you have a business that involves a lot of manual labor, and you have three or four worker's comp claims in one month.
 By hook or by crook, your cash flow isn't going to cover that," he says.
-"As a landlord, you're going to be concerned that your tenant may say 'We're going to pay these claims, and we're not going to pay the rent.'"
+"As a landlord, you're going to be concerned that your tenant may say, 'We're going to pay these claims, and we're not going to pay the rent.'"

 "Landlords will say, 'Look, you've got trucks coming in and out, and people coming in and out of the parking lot.
-We need to know your auto insurance is adequate.'"
+We need to know your auto insurance is adequate,'" Pharr says.

-But according to Scheef, "Adding the landlord as an additional insured does not result in a significant increase in the cost of the insurance policy."
+"Adding the landlord as an additional insured does not result in a significant increase in the cost of the insurance policy," Pharr says.